 6. Open Yourself Up and Ask for Feedback from Other People

 When you get feedback from other people, do not take things personally.
 The feedback you are receiving is about your work.
 It is not about who you are as a person.
-If you collect feedback from other people on a regular basis, you will desensitize yourself.
+If you collect feedback from other people regularly, you will desensitize yourself.

 7. Understand That You Are Not the Center of the Universe

-One thing that people have a hard time understanding is that it isn't about them.
+One thing that people have a hard time understanding is that it isn't always about them.
 You are not the center of the universe.
 Even though you are special, everyone else is special as well.
-Keep in mind that not everything is going to be about you as a person.
+Keep in mind that not everything will be about you as a person.

 8. Have Patience

-Finally, if you are looking to desensitize yourself and cannot remember anything else, always have patience.
+Finally, always have patience if you are looking to desensitize yourself and cannot remember anything else.
 There are numerous situations where this is important.
 You need to have more patience with yourself.
 Give yourself time to breathe.
 Give yourself room to make mistakes.
-Understand that you are not going to accomplish all of your goals on the same day.
+Understand that you will not accomplish all of your goals on the same day.

 You also need to have patience with your family members as well.
 You are going to spend a lot of time with your family members.
 Therefore, you need to be patient with them.
 Understand that they are going to make mistakes as well.
 Just as you are not perfect, nobody else is perfect as well.
 As a result, you need to be patient with other people.

 Patience is one of the keys to desensitizing yourself.
 If you give yourself time to process what has happened, you will not react out of pure emotion.
-This is going to be better not only for yourself but for other people as well.
+This will be better not only for yourself but also for other people.
 If you do not remember anything else, always remember to be patient with yourself and other people.
 This can help you desensitize your emotions moving forward.

-Ultimately, some level of sensitivity is good.
-After all, this means that you will be in touch with your emotions and the emotions of people around you.
+Ultimately, some level of emotional sensitivity is good.
+After all, this kind of temperament means you will be in touch with your emotions and the emotions of people around you.

-On the other hand, you should not be too sensitive, as the little things could bother you more than they should.
-If you are able to put these tips to use in your life, you may be able to be less sensitive while still remaining in contact with the emotions of yourself and others.
+On the other hand, you should not be too sensitive and show too much of an emotional reaction, as the little things could bother you more than they should and can hurt feelings.
+If you can put these tips to use in your life, you may be able to be less sensitive while still remaining in contact with the emotions of yourself and others.